sund/auto-gitlab-backup/README.md

 ----

-A collection of scripts to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server if wanted or to restore a backup.
+A collection of scripts to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server, if wanted, or to restore a backup.

-Also will backup and copy the Gitlab-CI DB.
+Also will backup and copy the Gitlab-CI DB if configured.

+This script is now more omnibus-gitlab centric.
+Compare your config fiile with the template!
+Usage with a source install is possible but not expressly shown here.

 #### Clone